What is the Inventory?

 Inventory records provide information on sites in order to raise awareness of their significance and to assist in their management for the future.
 The Inventory is a major resource for enhancing the appreciation and enjoyment of gardens and designed landscapes, for promoting education, and for stimulating further research.

-Historic Scotland compiles and maintains the Inventory on behalf of Scottish Ministers.
+Historic Environment Scotland compiles and maintains the Inventory under the terms of the Ancient Monuments and Archaeological Areas Act 1979.
 Search the online Inventory here

 Public access to Inventory sites